 Neglecting the term $\pdv*{V}{P_a}{P_b}$ in~\eqref{eq:chi_grpa} and using~\eqref{eq:Omega_correlation} leads to the standard mean-field result for the superfluid weight~\cite{Scalapino1993,Liang2017a}

 with $\hat{J}_l \overset{\rm def}{=} \hat{J}_l(\vb{q}=\vb{0})$.
-We stress that here all expectation values are taken on the mean-field statistical ensemble.
-The correlation function that appears here is different in principle from the one in Eq.~\eqref{eq:chi_p}, which is the retarded response function.
-Indeed, Eq.~\eqref{eq:Ds_mf} corresponds to the so-called isothermal response to an external perturbation (for a discussion on the difference between isothermal and adiabatic responses see Ref.~\onlinecite{Giuliani2005}).
-However, one can check in simple cases that Eq.~\eqref{eq:superfluid_weight}, computed using the mean-field statistical ensemble, and Eq.~\eqref{eq:Ds_mf} give the same result~\cite{Scalapino1993}.
+We stress that here all the expectation values are taken on the mean-field statistical ensemble.
+The correlation function that appears here is in principle different from the one in~\eqref{eq:chi_p}, which is the retarded response function.
+Indeed, \eqref{eq:Ds_mf} corresponds to the so-called isothermal response to an external perturbation (for a discussion on the difference between isothermal and adiabatic responses see Ref.~\onlinecite{Giuliani2005}).
+However, one can check in simple cases that~\eqref{eq:superfluid_weight}, computed using the mean-field statistical ensemble, and~\eqref{eq:Ds_mf} give the same result if superconducting order is present in the system~\cite{Scalapino1993}.